StanojevicNikola/satellite-to-map-gan/README.md

 # Satellite to Map GAN
-Project for Computational Intelligence Course, Faculty of Mathematics
+Computational Intelligence Course Project at Faculty of Mathematics

 ## Description